MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

  You can deploy Work Folders with existing deployments of Folder Redirection, Offline Files, and home folders.
 Work Folders stores user files in a folder on the server called a *sync share*.
 You can specify a folder that already contains user data, which enables you to adopt Work Folders without migrating servers and data or immediately phasing out your existing solution.

-## Common Uses
+## Common uses

  Administrators can use Work Folders to provide users with access to their work files while keeping centralized storage and control over the organization's data.
 Work Folders can also accomplish these specific applications:

 - Provide a single point of access to work files from a user's work and personal computers and devices.

-- Access work files while offline, and then sync with the central file server when the PC or device next has internet or intranet connectivity.
+- Access work files while offline and then sync with the central file server when the PC or device next has internet or intranet connectivity.

 - Deploy with existing deployments of Folder Redirection, Offline Files, and home folders.